vs-123/script-ll/README.md

 ## Commands

-Since 19 October 2021, there are 16 (sixteen) commands:
+Since 19 October 2021, there are 21 (twenty-one) commands:

 - `exists <VARIABLE_NAME> <TYPE> info: Checks for the existence of a variable called <IDENTIFIER> of type <TYPE>.`
 - `var <VARIABLE_NAME> <VARIABLE_VALUE> info: Creates a variable called <VARIABLE_NAME> with the value <VARIABLE_VALUE>.`